 Where healthy eating and exercise habits start

-Camp 5210 is a great opportunity for kids to make new friends and learn new skills to stay active and healthy.
-This year’s camp takes place from June 17 to 21 at One Heartland Center in Willow River, Minnesota.
+This year’s overnight camp takes place from June 24 to 28 at One Heartland Center in Willow River, Minnesota.

-Camp 5210 is for kids between the ages of seven and 17 who are struggling to achieve a healthy weight.
+Camp 5210 is for kids ages 7 to 17 who are struggling to achieve a healthy weight.
 We focus on lifestyle changes and the prevention of chronic disease.
-These include type 2 diabetes, heart disease and orthopedic problems.
+These include type 2 diabetes, heart disease and bone, joint and muscle pain and problems.

 Why choose Camp 5210?